How to Improve Your MCAT Score: A Complete Guide

 The content review phase follows the AAMC official topic outline.
 Do a thorough, exhaustive review of all possible topics on the MCAT.
 The content review books listed in the next section cover these topics in order and are an excellent resource for the review phase.

 During content review, one great way to balance the monotony of text reading is to incorporate video learning into one’s study plan.
 For many students, reading textbooks can be grueling.
-Using videos via Khan Academy or other YouTube Channels (AK Lectures, The Organic Chemistry Tutor, Professor Dave Explains, among others) offers a reprieve from reading while still allowing for content review.
+Using videos like those in the Blueprint MCAT Self-Paced Course or YouTube Channels offers a reprieve from reading while still allowing for content review.

 It is important to revisit reviewed content while also progressing to new material; this is crucial for maintaining knowledge of past material.
-Reviews can be accomplished in a variety of ways: reviewing notes, using Anki flashcards, or watching content videos (Khan Academy, YouTube).
+Reviews can be accomplished in a variety of ways, like reviewing notes or using MCAT flashcards—get 1600+ free MCAT flashcards here!

 After you’ve spent some time reviewing, you’ll start consolidating content.
 Make sure you’re getting enough rest!